2023-08-21 20:12:55

 Beltway Sniper (John Allen Muhammed) treats his departure to an elegiac lead heroic, meanwhile Freeway Madness Boogie (Randy Kraft) with an extra portion of fuzz emphatically snappy and straight forward on the highway and Murder Castle Blues (H. H. Holmes) slows down the tempo and the volume with a latent Lemmy feeling as a dynamic contrast – leaning into his stoicism a bit too lazily when standing alone, but not only serves the flow of the album, but also accelerates so much in the last third that there are no signs of fatigue.

 Spoiler fulfills the position of the traditional cover song in a particularly outstanding way Haystacks Balboa-Number with shimmering psych organ mutated into a progg jam before Butcher Baker (Robret Hansen) particularly epic motivated marching from the Roadhouse Bar into the desert.
-Exactly along the expectation attitude means up Born Under a Mad Sign always above of expectations, which says less about the difficult 10s of the band than about the current form of Church of Misery speaks.
+Exactly along the expectation attitude means up Born Under a Mad Sign always above of expectations, which says less regarding the difficult 10s of the band than regarding the current form of Church of Misery speaks.

 Print article